ubffm/python-visual-library/README.md

 # Get only the XML data from the VL as a BeautifulSoup object
 xml_data = vl.get_data_for_id('12345')

+# You can also call for data of a single page.
+However, this is a very
+# "expensive" task, because Python has to look up to which article the
+# given page belongs.
+page = vl.get_page_by_id('10823391')
 ```

 ## Customize called URL